OpenGATE/Gate/docs/tools_to_interact_with_the_simulation_actors.rst

 3D matrix actor (Image actor)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some actors, such as the dose actor, can store some information into a 3D image (or matrix) according to the spatial position of the hit.
+Some actors, such as the :ref:`dose_measurement_doseactor-label`, can store some information into a 3D image (or matrix) according to the spatial position of the hit.
 User can specify the resolution of the 3D matrix (in this case, the size is equal to the size of the bounding box of the attached volume).
 Alternatively, user can specify the size to allow smaller matrices (never bigger).

 * "attachTo" : the scoring value is stored in the 3D matrix only when a hit occur in the attached volume.
 If the size of the volume is greater than the 3D matrix, hit occurring out of the matrix are not recorded.
 Conversely, if the 3D matrix is larger than the attached volume, part which is outside the volume will never record hit (even if it occurs) because hit is performed out of the volume.
 * "type" : In Geant4, when a hit occurs, the energy is deposited along a step line.
 A step is defined by two positions the 'PreStep' and the 'PostStep'.
 The user can choose at which position the actor have to store the information (edep, dose ...) : it can be at PreStep ('pre'), at PostStep ('post'), at the middle between PreStep and PostStep ('middle') or distributed from PreStep to PostStep ('random').
 According to the matrix size, such line can be located inside a single dosel or cross several dosels.
 Preferred type of hit is "random", meaning that a random position is computed along this step line and all the energy is deposited inside the dosel that contains this point.